 - Step #3: The pump hose has two ends.
 With the one end on the inflation meter, take the spare end and connect it to the pump’s H3 valve.
 You may have to do some twisting to secure it.
 It’ll lock when you have the placement correct.

 - Step #4: Plug your electric pump into a source of electricity.
 (INPUT: DC 12Volt 110W)

 - Step #5: Let the electric pump begin inflating your SUP board, but don’t allow it to surpass your chosen PSI.
 Sometimes the inflation valve can seem almost empty even as the paddle board fills with air and stiffens.

 The more you do this, the easier it will become.
 With time, inflating your paddle board will be second nature.
-Premium pumps like this Outdoor Master Model have adapters to cover every inflatable imaginable and safety cutoffs to prevent overfilling.
+My personal choice, the Outdoor Master Shark (Amazon) has adapters to cover every inflatable imaginable and safety cutoffs to prevent overfilling.
 This model even has a cooling system to keep it from overheating.
 Amazon reviewers love that feature.
 Having burned myself on several small 12V pumps, I understand that appeal.